-DCFS is committed to continuous quality improvement through contract monitoring.
+DCFS is committed to continuous quality improvement through contract monitoring, evaluation, and CQI.
 Each contract is overseen by a program manager or an Assistant Director.
-SafeCare, Intensive In-Home Services (IIHS), IFS, and NFA are all monitored by the In-Home Program Manager.
+SafeCare, Intensive In-Home Services (IIHS), and IFS are all monitored by the In-Home Program Manager.
 Through initial implementation of Intensive In-Home Services, monthly meetings with the providers are held to discuss implementation barriers and successes.
 Feedback from field staff is incorporated into these monthly meetings.
 Providers must also submit a certification of compliance each month along with a monthly report.
 The information provided in the monthly report is changed as needed to ensure the right information is being reported.
 Along with the monthly reports, each IIHS provider must submit semiannual and annual reports on the outcomes they are achieving.
-Regular provider meetings are also held with SafeCare, IFS, and NFA: NFA is a monthly meeting; SafeCare is every other month, and IFS is every quarter.
+Regular provider meetings are also held with SafeCare, and IFS; SafeCare is every other month, and IFS is every quarter.
 All counseling contracts are monitored by the DCFS Assistant Director of Mental Health.
 The DCFS substance abuse contracts are monitored by the DCFS TDM Program Manager.
-DCFS is receiving technical assistance from Chapin Hall to implement performance-based contracting for its Therapeutic Foster Care contracts.
-DCFS will evaluate and should it have positive outcomes will work to move all contracts to performance-based contracting.
+DCFS is poised to use the feedback from the evaluation and CQI to improve program implementation, DCFS practice, and refining processes.